 Marquez School’s lower Growing Ground was established in 1994 by a dedicated group of parents.
 It now functions as the center of a seed to table curriculum designed to integrate the process of growing food with subject areas such as math, science, language, art, history, and social studies.
-We are fortunate to have Marie Steckmest, aka Miss Marie, a UC Master Gardener, she runs our garden program and the edible growing ground.
-Marie, a long time Palisades resident, the founder of Palisades Cares, and a former elementary school teacher, was involved as a parent volunteer and with Friends of Marquez and the PTA when her two children attended Marquez.
+We are fortunate to have Marie Steckmest, aka Miss Marie, a UC Master Gardener.
+She runs our garden program and the edible growing ground.
+Marie, a long time Palisades resident, the founder of Palisades Cares, and a former elementary school teacher, was involved as a parent volunteer with Friends of Marquez and the PTA when her two children attended Marquez.
 She believes in the importance of growing and eating organic food and has instated the edible gardens organic status.

 It Takes A Team

 The garden program is funded by FOM as well as by community donations.
 In the last twelve months, we have received generous donations from several organizations:

 We have been fortunate to have community and parent volunteers that assist with the edible garden program.
 Our community volunteers have included Jack Sanders, Gretchen Arnold, Karin Fintzy, Elisa Hunsiker and Carolyn Haselkorn.
 In addition, we’ve received valuable maintenance assistance from Kurt Bierschenk, Ira Tenenbaum, local Boy Scouts and others.
 Parents interested in volunteering with gardening or cooking activities should contact Marie.

 The Difference The Edible Garden Makes

 “My son told me he asked for seconds of the Kale Chips that Ms. Marie served to his class, he also asked me if they were easy to make so we could have them at home”.